mre/endler.dev/content/2011/are-you-a-programmer/index.md

 If you don't know how to use your tools without a manual, you are a lousy craftsman.
-If you need a dictionary to write a simple letter, you will have a hard time becoming a writer because it would already be challenging for you to form elegant, fluent sentences -- let alone engaging and original stories.
+If you need a dictionary to write a simple letter, you will have a hard time becoming a writer because it would already be challenging for you to form elegant, fluent sentences &mdash; let alone engaging and original stories.
 I don't want to read these books.

 What makes a programmer?